yizhongw/TagNN-PDTB/README.md

 ## Data

 We trained and and tested our models on [PDTB V2](https://catalog.ldc.upenn.edu/LDC2008T05) dataset.
 You should download them and convert the PDTB into a "pipe" delimited file using the built-in tool in the dataset.
-And then you need to preprocess the data using the scripts in `preprocess.py`.

 ## Usage
 To run the program, you can use the following command for preprocessing the data, prepare the formatted dataset and train the models: